Travelling by car / car parking

 If you are about to start your journey you can also check for delays courtesy of the RAC and Automobile Association websites.
 Vauxhall and Trafficmaster PLC also provide a real time on-line map of traffic flow around the country.

-The new system allows a 30 minute drop off facility for all car park users.
+The system allows a 30 minute drop off facility for all car park users.
 If a car park is full the 30 minute free facility will allow you to exit to try other car parks instead of waiting for a vacant space.

 The following charges apply: